-Employees who plan to retire under TRS should notify TRS as soon as possible.
+Employees who plan to retire under TRS and have contacted TRS to start the process, should notify the BISD District Accountant at 512-772-7239 as soon as possible.
 Information on the application procedures for TRS benefits is available from TRS at Teacher Retirement System of Texas, 1000 Red River Street, Austin, TX 78701-2698, or call 800-223-8778 or 512-542-6400.
 TRS information is also available on the web (www.trs.texas.gov).
+See page 32 for information on restrictions of employment of retirees in Texas public schools.